Overview and Applications

 For many of

-the conditions discussed, treatment with prescription or over - the - counter medication (OTC) is also available.
+the conditions discussed, treatment with prescribed (RX) or over - the - counter medication (OTC) is also available.

 Consult your doctor, practitioner, and/or pharmacist for any health problem and before using dietary supplements

 or before making any changes in prescribed medications.